quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/boot-files.md

 A common use case for Quasar applications is to run code before the root Vue instance is instantiated.
 Quasar provides an elegant solution to that problem by allowing users to define so-called boot files.

-> **IMPORTANT**
-> Do not confuse boot files with Quasar plugins, like ActionSheet, Dialog, Notify.
-Quasar plugins are something else entirely and will be covered in the [Components](/components) section.

 In earlier Quasar versions, to run code before the root Vue instance was instantiated, you could alter the `/src/main.js` file and add any code you needed to execute.

 There is a major problem with this approach: With a growing project, your `main.js` file was very likely to get cluttered and challenging to maintain, which breaks with Quasar's concept of encouraging developers to write maintainable and elegant cross-platform applications.